suarez96/Heart_Statlog_Classifier/README.md

 As was expected with a 90% model, the random forest classifier correctly categorized 9 out the 10 last data entries.
 And with that, I conclude my first investigation on the heart_statlog dataset.
 But now it's obvious that I should ask: what else could I do?
 Well, with the work that's already been done, I can think of a few things that might improve our random forest classifier:
 - Cleaning our data with other techniques.
 Maybe a different feature extraction method using composite or filtered attributes.
 - Seeing what techniques like varimax rotation could do to our PCA's.
 For that matter, seeing how we could take advantage of the PCA's in any way!
-Seeing as the drastically decreased our training time
+Seeing as the dimensionality reduction drastically decreased our training time
 - Trying other sampling techniques such as ADASYN or maybe a _non_-random undersampling
 - Running a slightly modified random forest algorithm, such as a boosted tree